 2.2 Integration Flow Design

-In the Design space of your SAP Cloud Platform Integration Web UI, create or choose a package of your choice.
+In the Design space of your SAP Cloud Integration Web UI, create or choose a package of your choice.
 Create integration flow artifact.
 (Steps to create integration flow project are omitted).

 Consider the sample integration flow created.